Bringing Everything Together

 Proprio allora โ†’ Just then (Crucial moment)

-D'un tratto โ†’ Suddenly (Unexpected event)
+D'un tratto โ†’ All of a sudden (Unexpected event)

 Alla fine โ†’ In the end (Conclusion)

-E cosรฌ โ†’ And so (Result/closure)
+E cosรฌ โ†’ And so (Result / ending)

 Chapter 15